 - Avoid skepticism.
 Do not include details that might sound negative towards the employer.
 This will cater both to your resume and to your interviews.

 Even if you think your resume is looking a bit twisted, it would be a good idea to get an opinion from someone.
 There is a tendency that we become blind to our own errors.
-To further avoid any typos and grammar mistakes, you can check our IT resume template and IT resume examples for complete and precise resume making guide.
+To further avoid any typos and grammar mistakes, you can check our IT resume template and IT resume examples for complete and precise resume making a guide.

 Professional IT Resumes in Word